If your children love to bake, here is a recipe for cheese biscuits that even small children will love to make – and they taste great too.

 To make really easy cheesy biscuits you will need the following ingredients:

 We used vintage cheddar but any hard cheese will work just fine.
+The stronger the cheese, the stronger and saltier the taste.

 We used reduced fat spread from Lidls, the really cheap stuff.